The

 John Allegro to argue that Christianity rose from a mushroom cult.

-By referring
+(By referring

-only to skewed behavior patterns, those that would have resulted from
+to skewed behavior patterns, those that would have resulted from

 an affinity for the psychedelic experience, as a stratifying agent in